websanco/liferay-learn/site/README.md

 ## Building the Site

 > **MacOS--Replace the `find` and `sed` tools:**
 > This script requires the `gnu` versions of `find` and `sed`.
 You can install these and replace the default versions:
 >
 > 1. Use `brew` to install the tools:
 >
 >     brew install findutils
 >
 >     brew install gnu-sed
 >
->
 > 2. Prepend the PATH with the path to the new tools, so they will be used in place of the native `find` and `sed`:
 >
->       export PATH="/usr/local/opt/findutils/libexec/gnubin:$PATH"
+>     export PATH="/usr/local/opt/findutils/libexec/gnubin:\$PATH"
 >
->       export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"
+>     export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:\$PATH"
->

 Sphinx projects are typically built with a `Makefile`.
 This project is built with a shell script instead.
 Once executed it generates a `build/output` directory inside `site`.
 The final static html pages are there.

-The Build script has two flavors: build for production or build a test site.
+The Build script has two flavors: build for production or build for development.
 Usage and behavior is as follows:

 Build for production: